ashleefoureyes/quackjaws/deliverable2-code/README.txt

 their attributes.
 When clicked on detailed animal attributes will be displayed.
 Animals can be filtered by species.

+View/Edit Animals: All features of View Animals with the additional functionality of specific animal attributes

 Add Client: User will fill out basic client information.
 Once completed the client will be added to Client Storage.

-View Clients: A popup window will appear showing all clients in storage.
+View/Edit Clients: A popup window will appear showing all clients in storage.
 When clicked on, basic client information will be displayed.
+From here a staff Member can open a window to edit the Client information.

+Edit Profile Information: When logged in to their profile a Client can edit their own profile information.

 Exit: All animals in storage will be saved to persistent storage and the program will terminate.